Zoe Henham (Chairperson)

 Lizzie Thelwell (Deputy Chairperson)

-I joined the WLCWA Board in January 2017.
+I joined the WLSWA Board in January 2017.
 I have worked in the public relations field across private, not-for-profit and government sectors for over ten years.
-I currently work in healthcare and am responsible for the communications and public relations at a major private hospital.
+I recently worked in healthcare with responsibility for the communications and public relations at a major private hospital.
 My work spans the areas of PR, media relations, content marketing, event management, digital communications and community relations.
-I joined the Board to help support the fantastic work of the WLCWA in giving vulnerable West Australian women access to vital legal services, making our communities safer and happier places in which to live.
+I joined the Board to help support the fantastic work of the WLSWA in giving vulnerable West Australian women access to vital legal services, making our communities safer and happier places in which to live.

 Darelle Pola (Treasurer)

 I joined the Board in October 2017.
-I am a family lawyer working at Kim Wilson & Co in Subiaco.
-I started my involvement with WLCWA as a volunteer in the evening clinic before becoming a Board member in 2017.
-As a family lawyer I am well aware of the great need for the services WLCWA provides the community.
+I am a family lawyer working at Culshaw Miller Lawyers in Perth.
+I started my involvement with WLSWA as a volunteer in the evening clinic before becoming a Board member in 2017.
+As a family lawyer I am well aware of the great need for the services WLSWA provides the community.
 I am very proud and grateful to be able to make a contribution to such valuable and important work.

 Karen Brown (Ordinary Member)

 I joined the Board in early 2015.
 I am the National Director for Perth-based strategic communications consultancy, Cannings Purple.
 The firm provides tailored strategies and high-level communication programs to a diverse client base across media, government, investor, employee and community audiences.
 I have previously worked in the media and held senior roles in both State and Federal politics.
 I am also a Director at Rural Health West, Rural Workforce Australia, Edge Employment Solutions and a Board Member of the Salvation Army Advisory Board.
 I joined the WLSWA Board as my long-standing commitment to women’s issues and social justice strongly aligned with WLSWA’s mission.